 We showed that tadpoles can reduce algal resources in experimental settings.
 Their absence has the potential to alter lake communities based on loss of top-down control or competitive release (Hairston et al. 1960, Paine 1966, Carpenter et al. 1985, Holbrook and Schmitt 1995, Chalcraft and Resetarits 2003, Gruner et al. 2008).
 However, previous research shows that tadpoles’ absence does not have strong effects on community composition at the lake scale (Smith et al. 2016) and that amphibian declines do not completely restructure aquatic foodwebs (Barnum et al. 2015).
 This contrast highlights how the ecological consequences of mountain yellow-legged frog declines remain unclear.

 The decline of the mountain yellow-legged frogs and the question of their ecological importance is emblematic of the decline of amphibian species and biodiversity loss worldwide, and the uncertain consequences of those species losses.
-Amphibian species continue to decline worldwide (Scheele et al. 2019, Tollefson 2019).
 Some declines have been associated with ecosystem changes following loss of functions performed by amphibians (Colón-Gaud et al. 2009, Whiles et al. 2012, Rantala et al. 2015), but the ecological consequences of most amphibian and anuran declines remain undocumented (Hocking and Babbitt 2014).
-That uncertainty extends to predicting the consequences of world biodiversity loss and species declines and extinctions, given the challenge of predicting which species’ losses precipitate largest change without specific knowledge of a species’ ecological interactions (Kareiva and Levin 2003).
+That uncertainty extends to predicting the consequences of world biodiversity loss and species declines and extinctions, given the challenge of predicting which species’ losses precipitate the largest change without specific knowledge of a species’ ecological interactions (Kareiva and Levin 2003).
 Studies like ours provide evidence of the consequences of losing individual species (Simberloff 2003), and contribute to understanding the consequences of ongoing biodiversity loss.

 Acknowledgements

 The use of tadpoles in these experiments was approved by the University of California, Santa Barbara Institutional Animal Care and Use Committee.
 Sequoia-Kings Canyon permitted the field experiment, and we thank Danny Boiano for providing logistical support in the field.
 We thank the Sierra Nevada Aquatic Research Laboratory for logistical support and use of facilities.
 This research was supported by National Science Foundation Ecology and Evolution of Infectious Disease program (EF-0723563), by the University of California Natural Reserve System Mildred E. Mathias Grant for Graduate Student Research, the Henry Luce Foundation Environmental Science to Solutions Fellowship, and UCSB Department of Ecology, Evolution, and Marine Biology. and contributed to the research, analysis, and text, and edited the manuscript Stephen DeLisle, Michael McFarlin, Michael Hernandez, Madelynn Johnston, Garrison Loope, and Cord Dorcey, Marina Bozinovic, Yishen Miao, Andrea Jani, Mary Toothman, and Tate Tunstall assisted with field and/or laboratory work.
 Nikki Gantos, Patricia Monié, and Dominique Monié sewed field enclosures.
-Roland Knapp, Sally Holbrook, and Scott Cooper provided valuable comments that enhanced the research and the manuscript.
+Roland Knapp, Sally Holbrook, Scott Cooper, and Andrea Adamsprovided valuable comments that enhanced the research and the manuscript.

 Literature Cited